Favicon: HTML5 recommendation for icons in multiple sizes

 As of iOS 5, Apple mobile devices ignore the HTML5 recommendation and instead use the proprietary apple-touch-icon method detailed below.
 The Google Chrome web browser however, will select the closest matching size from those provided in the HTML headers to create 128×128 pixel application icons, when the user chooses the Create application shortcuts... from the "Tools" menu.

 Home screen icons on mobile devices

-On Apple iPhones and iPads, as well as Android mobile devices, users can pin web pages as shortcuts icons to their home screen.
+On mobile devices, users can pin web pages as shortcuts icons to their home screen.
 These shortcut icons look similar to regular apps and web developers can provide dedicated icons for them.

 Apple devices

 For Apple devices with the iOS operating system version 1.1.3 or later, users can pin a website to the home screen using the Add to Home Screen button within the share sheet in Safari.